Goulburn Murray Rugby League

 The Goulburn Murray Premiership is a rugby league competition on the border of New South Wales and Victoria, Australia.
 Initially the competition was established in 1991 as the Goulburn Murray Rugby League by the Country Rugby League and the Victorian Rugby League.
 The league was disbanded in 2009 before being re-established as the Murray Cup in 2014.
 As of 2022 there is a competition for both Senior Men's and Women's Tag football.
 In 2023, as part of a branding arrangement, the competition is known as the Storm Goulburn Murray Premiership.

 Current clubs

-There are currently eight clubs affiliated with the Goulburn Murray Rugby League competition, with three based in New South Wales and five based in Victoria.
-Shepparton, Wodonga and Wangaratta have all succeeded former teams based in their respective cities.
+There are currently six clubs affiliated with the Goulburn Murray Rugby League competition, with three based in New South Wales and three based in Victoria.
+Wodonga and Wangaratta have both succeeded former teams based in their respective cities.